 - 1 Introduction: a self reference. - 2 The Problems to be Examined: for each type of problem one example is presented.
 This is a good starting point to find out what type of problems are examined in these notes. - 3 Illustrative Examples: a few examples are are worked out, code and results shown.
 Read this section if you want to start working with FEMoctave. - 4 The Commands of FEMoctave: all commands of FEMoctave are briefly explained and some documentation is provided.
 This is comparable to a manual. - 5 Tools for Didactical Purposes: some results and illustrations that might be useful when teaching FEM are presented. - 6 The Mathematics of the Algorithms: the mathematics of the FEM algorithms is spelled out.
+Linear, quadratic and cubic elements on triangles are constructed.
 A matrix formulation is used wherever possible. - 7 Examples, Examples, Examples: as the title says.